vsrinivas/fuchsia/development/benchmarking/results_schema.md

 ## Supported Units:

-In order to convert benchmark results to the format required by the performance dashboard, `unit` must be one of the following strings, which desribe the units of the result's `values`.
+In order to convert benchmark results to the format required by the performance dashboard, `unit` must be one of the following strings, which describe the units of the result's `values`.

 * `nanoseconds`  or `ns`